Has a Death Occurred? We Are Available 24/7 (920) 397-5579

 Gary and his wife Chris reside in the town of Hebron and have two children, Craig and Carly.
 He is a member of St. John's Evangelical Lutheran church in Jefferson.

 Autumn Harden, a native of Fort Atkinson, graduated Fort Atkinson High School in 2012.
 She attended Mortuary Science College in upstate New York and graduated with a bachelor’s degree in Funeral Services Administration.
-Autumn is now working to finish her apprenticeship and become a licensed funeral director.
 She joined the Nitardy funeral home team in 2018 and feels honored to be back in her hometown serving the local community members.
 When she is not working and the weather is right, she enjoys utilizing the Fort bike trail and attending local farmer’s markets.

 Sue Marshall, a native of Fort Atkinson, graduated from Fort Atkinson High School in 1975 and attended UW-Whitewater.
 She became part of the Nitardy Funeral Homes staff in April of 1993.